tharinduj31/CSS-Essentials/README.md

   color: red;
 }
 ```
+Note: The provided code includes HTML elements and CSS properties that you haven't learned about yet.
+That's ok because this exercise is about understanding the hierarchy between the elements and the syntax of the selectors.
+You don't need to understand all the code to be able to do the exercise.

 ### Step 3: Write your own code
 * Add a new group of content anywhere in either one of the HTML files.
 You will need to write the content and the HTML yourself.
 Include at least four different types of HTML elements in your new group of content.
 * Style your new content using all of the following: